codePrincess/resizingService/README.md

 - Request - File attachment
   - attach your image to the POST request
 - Response
-  - **[string, string]** - an dictionary of URLs in the JSON format which contain all the generated resized versions of your uploaded image with the size as the key
+  - **[string, string]** - a dictionary of URLs in the JSON format which contain all the generated resized versions of your uploaded image with the size as the key

 > Response example
 ~~~~